mixpanel/docs/docs/Tracking/how-tos/debugging.md

 User Profiles allow you to see the events feed and all user properties for a specific user.
 By reviewing User Profiles, you can validate:

-1. User Properties set on the profile are correct
+1. User Properties set on the profile correctly
-2. Whether the expected events are appearing in the Activities feed in the expected order
+2. Whether the expected events are appearing in the Activity Feed correctly and in order

 ![User Profile](https://raw.githubusercontent.com/ranic/mixpanel-docs/main/media/Tracking/user-profile.png)